JimmyHuang454/EasyCompleteYou/readme.md

 ### Usage

 You can use `:ECY` to list all commands.
-Finally, you should selete an engine that works at current filetype by `:ECYSwitchEngine`
+Finally, you should selete an engine that works at current filetype by `:ECYSwitchEngine`.
+Optionally, you need to install [ultisnips](https://github.com/SirVer/ultisnips) to enable Snippet feature.

 ### Available Engines